jwcarr/eyekit/README.md

 >>> import eyekit
 ```

 Eyekit makes use of two core objects: the `TextBlock` object and the `FixationSequence` object.
 Much of Eyekit's functionality involves bringing these two objects into contact.
-Typcally, you define particular areas of the `TextBlock` that are of interest (phrases, words, morphemes, letters...) and check to see which fixations from the `FixationSequence` fall in those areas and for how long.
+Typically, you define particular areas of the `TextBlock` that are of interest (phrases, words, morphemes, letters...) and check to see which fixations from the `FixationSequence` fall in those areas and for how long.

 ### The `TextBlock` object